MaibornWolff/SecObserve/docs/integrations/github_actions_and_templates.md

 Integrating vulnerability scanners in a CI/CD pipeline can be cumbersome.
 Every tool is different to install and has different parameters.
 Our repository of GitHub actions and GitLab CI templates makes this process very straightforward, with a unified way to start the tools.
 The tools in the template repository will be updated regularly, so that all the latest features and bugfixes are available.

-All actions and templates run the scanner, import the results into SecObserve and make the report available as an artifact.

 The actions and the templates are stored in the repository [https://github.com/MaibornWolff/secobserve_actions_templates](https://github.com/MaibornWolff/secobserve_actions_templates).

 ## Variables